 Beside her, her companions were in full judgmental attendance.
 Sloan leaned over the gothic balustrade, looking like a gargoyle in an oversized vintage wool coat.
 Estelle was a vision of preppy perfection in a tailored indigo blazer and a knotted silk scarf.
 Charlotte hovered a pace behind them, a sour shadow in layered black-and-blue argyle, her brown eyes fixed on a sketchpad, preparing for her next Fashion Society meeting, rather than the mud-pit below.

-“Oh, look at the returning line-up,” Sloan purred, nodding toward the field.
+“Oh, look at the returning line-up,” Sloan purred, nodding toward the field where the Fen-Ball try-outs were beginning.
 “Julian Vane is looking particularly… sturdy today.
 Twenty pounds says he makes Captain again.”

 “His posture is acceptable,” Estelle added, her eyes locked on Vane’s shoulders.
-Her pink-shimmered lips curled deviously as she raised an admiring brow.“He has such…traditional lines.
+Her pink-glossed lips curled deviously as she raised an admiring brow.
+“He has such… traditional lines.
 It’s a shame he has to ruin the aesthetic by rolling in the dirt.”

 Charlotte didn’t even blink.
 “Ogling is for those who lack a hobby.
-I know Gwen has free time now, but—Sloan, Estelle—we’re supposed to be headed to our Fashion Society meeting.”
+I know Gwen has free time now, but—Sloan, Estelle—we have a Fashion Society meeting in half an hour.”

 “Vane is limited,” Gwen remarked, her voice cutting through their chatter like dry kindling.
 “He relies on drawn-out strategies because his resonance reserve is shallow.
 In a real duel, he’d be on his back in seconds.”